TheLukaBoss/typingEffect.js/README.md

 # typingEffect.js Library
-A small, super-easy to use, functional, standalone, pure JavaScript library that animates text as if it was being typed out letter by letter.
-No other scripts required!
+A small, super easy-to-use, functional and standalone JavaScript library that animates text as if it was being typed out letter by letter.
+No other libraries required!

 ## Get Started
 To get started, download the 'typingEffect.js' file and use the HTML <script> tag to import it.
-That's it!
+That's it!<br>To use the development version, use the 'unMinifed.js' script instead.
 <br><br>
 If the page might be out of focus for longer than 5 seconds, say the user is on another tab, some features could be broken due to browser tick throttling .
 Check out this <a href="https://github.com/turuslan/HackTimer" target="_blank">repo</a> to solve this issue.
 There is nothing my script can do apart from copy the linked script.
 <br><br>
 Browsers and PCs may not be able to handle many elements being animated at once, mainly due to the script being based on timings and JavaScript being a synchronous language.

-## Demo
+## Demo Page
 Before you learn how to use this library, you may want to see a demo!
-Click this link to be directed to one: <a href="http://lnps.co.uk/customLibraries/customWriting/demo.html" target="_blank">demo</a>.
-Use the console to have a look at the script.
-Demo being improved soon!
+There is one in this repo's files, but for a live version, click this link to be directed to one: <a href="http://lnps.co.uk/customLibraries/customWriting/demo.html" target="_blank">demo</a>.
+Enjoy, and I hope it is useful!

 ## HTML Setup
 A list of attributes you can give elements that you want to animate is as follows: